ABOUT BEGINNER ORCHESTRA

 MEET THE COMPOSERS

-Chris is currently the Head of Music at a large International school in Kuala Lumpur, Malaysia.
+Until recently, Chris was the Head of Music at a large International school in Kuala Lumpur, Malaysia.
 He completed his Bachelor of Music/Bachelor of Teaching at Avondale College in Australia and a Master of Educational Studies (Creative Arts Specialization) at the University of Newcastle, Australia.
 He is currently completing his PhD looking at Music Education in International Schools.

 Christopher is a music and strings teacher based in Victoria, Canada.
 He holds a Bachelor of Music from the University of Victoria, with teaching certification.
 He has previously worked at international schools in Asia for about 10 years.